Skip to main content

 What we do

-The OIG conducts audits, inspections, evaluations, and investigations of agency programs and operations.
+OIG conducts audits, inspections, evaluations, and investigations of agency programs and operations.
 It also reviews existing and proposed legislation and regulations that affect FCA's programs and offices.

-• The OIG conducts audits, inspections, and evaluations of agency programs and operations.
+• OIG conducts audits, inspections, and evaluations of agency programs and operations.
 Some audits, inspections, and evaluations are specifically required by statute.

 An audit is an independent, formal, and methodical examination of an organization, program, function, or activity.
 FCA audits are required to comply with Government Auditing Standards (commonly called the Yellow Book).
 Through the audit process the OIG helps ensure that FCA accomplishes its mission efficiently and effectively.